Show the office some love.

-But what about the people with whom you spend eight plus hours a day?
+But what about the people you spend eight hours a day with?

 The first Friday in March is Employee Appreciation Day.
 While this holiday is set aside specifically for bosses to give proper recognition to their employees, why stop there?

-Many people rush to the office, trying to beat traffic and get to their desk on time.
-That means, they may skip a few steps on the way.
+Many people rush to the office, trying to beat traffic and get to their desks on time.
+That means they may skip a few steps along the way.
 You don’t have to line up a whole buffet with an omelet bar.
-Grab some bagels and cream cheese, croissants or Danish rolls.
-It’s always a popular treat and your coworkers will love you for it.
+Grab some bagels and cream cheese, croissants, or Danish rolls.
+It’s always a popular treat and your co-workers will love you for it.
 Who doesn’t love free breakfast?
 Just be sure to let them know that you did it because you appreciate their hard work.

 While we’re at it, how many people in your office drop $3 or more every day to get their little jolt of morning java?
 Sure, there’s a coffee maker in the break room, but chances are the boss isn’t ponying up for the good stuff.

-Many of the most popular coffee chains and small, local roasters have coffee-to-go boxes that you can purchase to bring in to work.
-It’s easy, it’s not too expensive and it’s guaranteed to make your office happy, productive and...maybe a little jittery.
+Many of the most popular coffee chains and small, local roasters have coffee-to-go boxes that you can purchase and bring in to work.
+It’s easy, not too expensive, and guaranteed to make your office happy, productive, and...maybe a little jittery.

-You don’t have to spend any money at all to show your appreciation.
+You don’t always have to spend money to show your appreciation.
 Simply offer your assistance.
 Is there something you excel at that others could find useful?
-Perhaps you’re great at graphics or slick at putting together a Powerpoint.
+Perhaps you’re great at graphics or slick at putting together a PowerPoint.
 Think of those you’d like to thank and then try to think of something you could do to give them a hand.

 What’s better than receiving praise for a job well done?
-Hearing someone else give you praise for a job well done in front of coworkers and bosses.
-If you have coworkers who’ve gone above and beyond for you or your team, let the whole office know.
+Hearing someone else give you praise in front of co-workers and bosses is a great feeling.
+If you have co-workers who’ve gone above and beyond for you or your team, let the whole office know.

 This is the Employee Appreciation Day idea that keeps on giving in the office world.
 When that person’s review comes up, your kudos may end up pushing that review in a positive direction.

 If you’re looking at a larger group, you may want to stretch Employee Appreciation Day into a week or even a month.
-It can certainly help the budget and gives you a chance to interact on a more personal level with each one.
+It can certainly help the budget and will give you a chance to interact on a more personal level with each one.

-Like it or not, people don’t really abide by the rules of etiquette in the office break room.
-You know how there are always has dishes in the sink?
+Like it or not, people don’t always abide by the rules of etiquette in the office break room.
+You know how there are always dishes in the sink?
 How about the microwave?
 Nasty.
 When is the last time you did your part?
 Take a few minutes out of your day to do a good cleaning of the area.
-Make the coffee.
-They’re little things, but your coworkers will appreciate the effort.
+Make the coffee too.
+These are little things, but your co-workers will appreciate the effort.

-Even if you have a cleaning person that comes in to do these things, shouldn’t you be grateful to that person, too?
+Even if you have a cleaning person who comes in to do these things, shouldn’t you be grateful to that person, too?
 They’ll love you for it.

-You have conversations with your coworkers all the time.
-Much of the talk is about work and different projects.
-But, sometimes things get personal.
-One coworker tells you about his daughter’s softball game.
+You have conversations with your co-workers all the time, and much of that talk is about work and different projects.
+But sometimes, things get personal.
+One co-worker tells you about his daughter’s softball game.
 Another mentions that she’s shopping for a different car.